- Twenty minutes before the surgery, your eye will be prepared with antibiotic and anesthetic eye drops.

 - Before entering the operating room, you will have another discussion with your surgeon about your treatment, the operation, and to answer any questions you may have.
-During the surgery

 - Once inside the sterile operating room, the surgical team disinfects the area around the eyes.
 A speculum is applied to keep the eye open during the surgery.
-Additional topical or local anesthesia is applied to minimize any discomfort during the procedure.
-During the surgery, there may be a sensation of slight pressure, but no pain.

 - The surgeon starts the surgery by creating a thin corneal flap, a step that takes only a few seconds.
 The flap is then lifted to expose the cornea’s middle layer.

 - Next, the surgeon uses the excimer laser to reshape the exposed middle layer of the cornea.
 This laser emits energy in the ultraviolet range (193 nm) which acts only on the surface it irradiates.
 The laser evaporates the selected tissue without generating any heat or transmitting the radiation to any other media.
 This process leaves no trace on adjacent tissue or elsewhere inside the eye.

 - For NV LASIK, the laser increases the central corneal curvature by removing some tissue near the periphery of the cornea.
 This will cause you to be slightly nearsighted so that you can see close objects clearly.

 - The flap is then placed back to its original position, where it assumes the new shape created by the laser.